niloysikdar/React-Portfolio/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
 about: Submit a proposal for a new feature
-labels: "feature"
+labels: 'feature'
-title: ""
+title: ''
-assignees: ""
+assignees: ''
 ---

 ## 🚀 Feature